 Sometimes, birds will peck at the ripening fruit.
 Pest netting is an effective control measure.

 Harvest fruit before it turns completely ripe.
-Once it is picked, it will soften and ripen quickly.
+Once it is picked, it will soften and ripen quickly in a matter of just a few days.
 The fruit will still be hard, making it easier to handle and store.
 Store fruit in a cool, dry place, out of sunlight.

 Like other plants, pruning established trees is healthy for them.
 It results in a bigger crop.
 Prune peach trees annually in the early late winter or early spring, before the new year’s growth begins.